wrchen2001/SiamHCC/README.md

 The repository is released under the [MIT license](LICENSE).

 ## 7. Acknowledgment
-We would like to express our sincere gratitude to our collaborators for their invaluable contributions and support throughout this project, to the creators of the HCCE dataset for providing high-quality handwritten Chinese character samples, and to the reviewers for their insightful feedback and suggestions, which greatly improved the quality of this work.
+We would like to express our sincere gratitude to our collaborators for their valuable supports throughout this project, to the creators of the HCCE dataset for providing high-quality handwritten Chinese character samples, and to the reviewers for their insightful feedback and suggestions, which greatly improved the quality of this work.